operator-framework/community-operators/docs/using-scripts.md

 ` OP_PATH ` - relative path to your operator which is required

+` CLEAN_MODE ` - define how tooling clear your operators and pods, `FORCE` - clear whole namespace no matter what, `NONE` - don't clear anything, `NORMAL` - clear it if your test passed, if something failed namespace with all pods and configs will be stay for debugging

 ` VERBOSE ` - enable logging

 ## Troubleshooting